techidaily/site-win11/source/_posts/demystifying-the-windows-iscsi-initiator-process.md

 ![Clicking the iscsicpl option in the System32 folder](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/02/clicking-the-iscsicpl-option-in-the-system32-folder.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/ME5-sAQJVE4?si=ZfcvJSnhQevWtjI0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

  If you want to make your life much easier, simply pin the iSCSI Initiator to the taskbar.
 To do that, right-click on the**iscsicpl** option and select**Pin to taskbar** .

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/2Iv3DjT2Fyw?si=pR_z8ZDDVGF2MvKJ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## 8\.
 Use a Desktop Shortcut